 - Roasted Red Peppers - I'm all about shortcuts that will get tasty and healthy dinners on the table in a flash.
 Grab a jar of roasted red peppers in water (which you'll drain) to keep in the pantry for when you need a flavor boost.
 You can also opt to roast your own bell peppers if you prefer.

-- Onion – since you are cooking the onion in this recipe, you can opt for whatever kind you have on hand.
+- Onion - Since you are cooking the onion in this recipe, you can opt for any color you have on hand.
 Want to save even more time?
 Opt for a bag of frozen chopped onions instead.

 - Garlic - I prefer the bite of freshly minced garlic, but you can easily swap in ½ teaspoon garlic powder instead.

-- Dairy-free Milk – any unsweetened dairy-free milk should be fine.
-I like cashew, oat, and soy best.
+- Dairy-Free Milk - Any unsweetened dairy-free milk should be fine.
+I like coconut milk, cashew milk, oat milk, and soy milk best.

-- Cashew Butter – cashews are a vegan dream when it comes to making things taste creamy.
-Since you’re using pre-ground cashew butter, you don’t have to worry about soaking.
-You can sub tahini if you are nut-free, or whisk in 2 TB of tapioca powder/starch or 1 TB cornstarch instead.
+- Cashew Butter - Cashews are a vegan dream when it comes to making deliciously creamy dishes.
+Since you're using pre-ground cashew butter, you don't even have to worry about soaking - yay for shortcuts!
+You can sub tahini if you are nut-free, or whisk in 2 tablespoons of tapioca powder/starch or 1 tablespoon cornstarch instead.

-- Nutritional Yeast – affectionately referred to as “nooch,” this is a pantry ingredient every vegan has on hand at all times.
+- Nutritional Yeast - Affectionately referred to as "nooch," this is a pantry ingredient every vegan should keep on hand at all times.
 It has an exceptional ability to make foods taste cheesy!
 (It also happens to be a great source of additional vitamins, minerals, and antioxidants.)

 Since this is a pasta sauce, you're also going to want to grab a package of pasta.
 (If you are gluten-free, there are a lot of options on the market now.)
 I like serving this roasted red pepper sauce on short pasta shapes, but feel free to choose your favorite noodle type.

 Step 1: Cook the aromatics.
 Sauté the onions and garlic with a little bit of olive oil until they begin to caramelize, about 3-5 minutes.
-(You can also swap in avocado oil or water if you prefer.)
+(You can also swap in avocado oil... or some water if you prefer an oil-free version.)